conjurer-rich/fast-flow-flywheel/pages/how-it-works/rotation-overview.md

 ### 1. Sense

 **Spot weak signals before they shout** - Tune into early signs of friction, misalignment, or opportunity.
-Use techniques like the Flow Signals Radar, feedback loops, and pattern recognition to uncover where change may be needed—before problems escalate.
+Use techniques like the Flow Friction Radar, feedback loops, and pattern recognition to uncover where change may be needed—before problems escalate.

 ### 2. Act